 Security Model

-OpenWorkers executes untrusted code in a multi-tenant environment.
-This document details the security architecture.
+OpenWorkers executes JavaScript in V8 isolates with resource isolation.
+This document details the sandboxing architecture.

 Quick Summary